Is the Birth of PSR J0538+2817 Accompanied by a Gamma-ray Burst?: Conclusions and discussion

 \section{Conclusions and discussion}

 An interesting spin-velocity alignment was recently reported for the high speed pulsar PSR J0538+2817 \citep{Yao..2021}.
 We argue that this pulsar was initially born as a millisecond magnetar with a strong but asymmetrical magnetic field.
 The high kick speed and the spin-velocity alignment can be explained in the frame work of the electromagnetic rocket mechanism \citep{Harrison..1975,Lai..2001,Huang..2003}.
-It is suggested that the pulsar kick is accompanied by an ultra-relativistic jet in the opposite direction, which can essentially give birth to a long GRB.
+It is suggested that the pulsar natal kick is accompanied by an ultra-relativistic jet in the opposite direction, which can essentially give birth to a long GRB.
 The long-term dynamical evolution of the jet is calculated.
 It is found that the shock radius of the jet should be 32.04 pc at present, which is well consistent with the observed radius of SNR S147 ($32.1\pm4.8$ pc) \citep{Yao..2021}.
-The current shock velocity from our result is about 440 km s$^{-1}$.
+Our calculations indicate that the current shock velocity should be about 440 km s$^{-1}$.
 It also agrees well with the estimated speed of $\sim 500$ km s$^{-1}$ by \cite{Katsuta..2012}.

+Gamma-ray bursts may occur in binary systems \citep{Zou..2021}.
+It is interesting to note that an OB runaway star, i.e. HD 37424, has been identified by \cite{Dincel..2015} to be inside SNR S147.
+They argued that the OB star is an interacting binary companion of the progenitor of PSR J0538+2817.
+The OB star may affect the evolution of the progenitor and cause a small spin-velocity misalignment ($5-10^{\circ}$) due to the break-up of a pre-supernova binary system \citep{Yao..2021}.
+However, it will have little impact on the relativistic jet in our model.